blaulichtSMS/docs/import_api_v1.md

 #### GroupData

-- name: string - mandatory - Name der Gruppe
+- name: string - mandatory - name of group
-- groupId: string - mandatory - GruppenId - Die Gruppen ID muss mit einem G beginnen und zwischen G0 und G999999999 liegen
+- groupId: string - mandatory - the groupId shall start with "G" and must be followed by a number between 0 and 999999999
-- redo: optional int - Optional - Ob eine Alarmwiederholung für diese Gruppe stattfinden soll (default: 0)
+- redo: optional int - optional - if 1, every alarm with this group will be repeated (default: 0)
-- redoInterval: long - Optional - Wie oft eine Alarmwiederholung für diese Gruppe stattfinden soll (default: 0)
+- redoInterval: long - optional - the time delay for the alarm repetition if redo is 1 (default: 0)

-#### Ein Beispiel
+#### An example

     {
         "customerId" : "100027",